 Meyer Gate, Historic gate at Harvard Yard in Cambridge, United States.

-Meyer Gate features an ironwork arch with a lamp, shield marked with '79', and script letter 'M' representing the Meyer family name.
+Meyer Gate is a decorative wrought iron entrance at Harvard Yard in Cambridge that connects the Yard with the Science Center Plaza.
+The structure features an ornamental arch with a lamp, a shield inscribed with '79', and a script letter 'M' honoring the Meyer family.

 GPS coordinates: 42.37564,-71.11671